checkstyle/checkstyle/.github/PULL_REQUEST_TEMPLATE.md

       ^Issue #\\d+: .*$
       ^Pull #\\d+: .*$
       ^(minor|config|infra|doc|spelling): .*$
-   b) MUST contains only one line of text
+   b) MUST contain only one line of text
    c) MUST NOT end with a period, space, or tab
    d) MUST be less than or equal to 200 characters